Damian-Curran/Playfair-cipher-decryptor-simulated-annealing/README.md

 augmented with auxiliary data structures to reduce access times to O(1).
 For example, the letter ‘A’ has a Unicode decimal value of 65.
 Thus, an int array called rowIndices could store the matrix row of a char val at rowIndices[val – 65].
 The same principle can be used for columns.

+## Using the Playfair Cipher
+### Step1:  Prime the Plain-Text

+Convert the plaintext into either upper or lower-case and strip out any characters that are not present in the matrix.
+A regular expression can be used for this purpose as follows:

+String plainText = input.toUpperCase().replaceAll("[^A-Za-z0-9 ]", "");

+Numbers and punctuation marks can be spelled out if necessary.
+Parse any double letters, e.g. LETTERKENNY and replace the second occurrence with the letter X, i.e.
+LETXERKENXY.
+If the plaintext has an odd number of characters, append the letter X to make it even.

+### Step 2: Break the Plain-Text in Diagraphs

+Decompose the plaintext into a sequence of diagraphs and encrypt each pair of letters.
+The key used below, THEQUICKBROWNFOXJUMPEDOVERTHELAZYDOGS, is written into the 5x5 matrix as THEQUICKBROWNFXMPDVLAZYGS, as only the first 25 unique letters are used to form a key.

+The plain-text sequence of characters, “ARTIFICIALINTELLIGENCE”, is broken into the diagraph set {AR, TI, FI, CI, AL, IN, TE, LL, IG, EN, CE} and is encrypted into the cipher-text “SIIOOBKCSMKOHQSLBAKDKH” using the following rules:

+#### Rule 1: Diagraph Letters in Different Rows and Columns

+Create a “box” inside the matrix with each diagraph letter as a corner and read off the letter at the opposite corner of the same row, e.g. AR→SI.
+This can also be expressed as cipher(B, P)={matrix[row(B)][col(P)], matrix[row(P)][col(B)]}.
+Reverse the process to decrypt a cypher-text diagraph.